 Dynamically emergent agency

 Matusov and colleagues’ interpretation of a dynamically emergent dimension of agency is complex and diverse allowing agency to be recognised in distributed forms such as ‘emerging collective agency, agency of bureaucracy, non-human agency of animals, agency of distributed machine-human network, agency of Internet, and so on’ (Matusov et al., 2016:432).
-The authours recognise the value of this framing of agency to explore and address constraints and designing support in the form of affordances in the learning environment.
+The authors recognise the value of this framing of agency to explore and address constraints and designing support in the form of affordances in the learning environment.
 As this study involves the use of computer systems to learn computer coding, it is of value Affordances are well of human computer interaction (HCI), there is value in exploring agency in this context.
-Work by Bærentsen and Trettvik (B\a erentsen and Trettvik, 2002) linking the use of affordances in HCI to a foundation in activity theory highlights, following Gibson (Gibson, 1979), that affordances exist as opportunities provided by the environment and objects within it, either natural or culturally created, to organisms within that environment.
+Work by Bærentsen and Trettvik (2002) linking the use of affordances in HCI to a foundation in activity theory highlights, following Gibson (1979), that affordances exist as opportunities provided by the environment and objects within it, either natural or culturally created, to organisms within that environment.
 The authors also note that the distinction between the intended (designed) use of affordances and their possible use, an important distinction in the field of HCI, is one best explored via activity theory’s study of the interaction of humans and artefacts as joint activity, thus preventing the view that that affordances have magical powers outside of a cultural context.

-The work of Nardi and Kaptelinin is also helpful here to examine the concept of designed affordance in learning environments through a lens of activity theory (Kaptelinin and Nardi, 2012a).
+The work of Nardi and Kaptelinin (2012a) is also helpful here to examine the concept of designed affordance in learning environments through a lens of activity theory.
 The authors also reframe Gibson’s concept of affordances as possibilities in line with activity theory concepts of mediated action (Kaptelinin and Nardi, 2012b).
 They situate the creation of affordances in designed systems as a form of delegated agency (Kaptelinin and Nardi, 2012a).
 Artefacts or tools used in mediated activity may be given a form of delegated agency through designed affordances, e.g. a phone may prompt its user to charge its battery via notifications.
-However, unlike Latour’s (Latour, 2013) concept of agency in actor network theory, objects would not delegate agency to a human (Kaptelinin and Nardi, 2012a:42).
-This is not to say that non-human objects have no impact on others as once the artefacts are placed in context may have unintended consequences creating what Engeström calls runaway objects (Spinuzzi, 2011).
+However, unlike Latour’s (2013) concept of agency in actor network theory, objects would not delegate agency to a human (Kaptelinin and Nardi, 2012a:42).
+This is not to say that non-human objects have no impact on others as once the artefacts are placed in context they? may have unintended consequences creating what Engeström calls runaway objects (Spinuzzi, 2011).
 Thus, not withstanding, the original volition or motivations stem from human-initiated activity.
 In the following section, an authorial concept of agency is therefore not experienced as delegated but rather created.

 Authorial and transformative agency

-Matusov proposes authorial agency (Matusov et al., 2016) as the concept of agency, as the most active and best aligned with an ideal form of education, in doing so drawing on existing work from CHAT researchers on and transformational concepts of agency.
-This section focuses on the work on Stetsenko in the form of transformative activist stance (TAS) (Stetsenko, 2014, 2015) and Sannino in the form of TADS (Sannino, 2022)
+Matusov and collagues (2016) proposes authorial agency as the most active and best aligned with an ideal form of education, in doing so drawing on existing work from CHAT researchers on transformational concepts of agency.
+This section exemplifies this through the work of Stetsenko in the form of transformative activist stance (TAS) (2014, 2015) and Sannino in the form of TADS (2022)

 Transformative activist stance TAS